Azure/azure-iot-sdks/doc/tested_configurations.md

 ## Java libraries
-The [Microsoft Azure IoT Device SDK for Java](java/service/readme.md) has been tested on the following configurations:
+The [Microsoft Azure IoT device SDK for Java](java/service/readme.md) has been tested on the following configurations:

 |Runtime| Version|Protocols|
 |:---------|:----------:|----|
 |Java| 1.7 | HTTPS, AMQP |

-The [Microsoft Azure IoT Service SDK for Java](java/service/readme.md) has been tested on the following configurations:
+The [Microsoft Azure IoT service SDK for Java](java/service/readme.md) has been tested on the following configurations:

 |Runtime| Version|Protocols|
 |:---------|:----------:|:-----|